 Transaction fees are necessary to incentivize miners to secure the network and process transactions.
 These fees will have a minimal impact on the industry as a whole.
-However, it is vital to keep in mind that the fee structure could change over time.
+However, it is vital to remember that the fee structure could change over time.

 Right now, there are two transaction fees associated with NFTs: “gas” and “tipping” fees.

 Gas fees go to the miners who process transactions on the Ethereum network.
-You generally use ETH to pay these fees since Ethereum is the most popular system hosting NFTs at the moment.
+You generally use ETH to pay these fees since Ethereum is currently the most popular system hosting NFTs.

 Tipping fees are paid to the creator of the NFT when someone buys or sells an NFT.
-These fees come in the form of the currency you used to purchase or sell the NFT.
+These fees come from the currency you used to purchase or sell the NFT.

 The majority of NFT transactions will likely involve gas fees.
 However, there may be some instances where tipping fees are more appropriate.
 For example, if you buy an NFT as a gift for someone, you may pay a tip to its creator.

-Overall, the fees associated with NFT transactions are not likely to have a significant impact on the industry.
+Overall, the fees associated with NFT transactions will likely have a minor impact on the industry.
 However, it is crucial to remember that the fee structure could change.

 Are there any benefits to paying NFT Transaction Fees?

 This question may sound absurd, but its answer is less trivial than you think.
 Before addressing this query, let’s explore the concept of NFTs and how they work.